vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   downloads: timeouts and salvaging late blocks.
 It is outside the scope to explain, but it meant accessing the above data in other places that would have made a channels based solution more convoluted.

+I'll go into more detail in a dedicated post as I feel this might be of interest.

 ### Disk IO